Flutter-Explained/dart_koans/README.md

 Just start the

 ```
-dart chapter-1-asserts.dart
+dart ./bin/main.dart
 ```

-with that it will run the first tests if you finished the first chapter go further to chapter 2 and so on.
+this will start the runner and you will be able to learn by writing code.

 ## Contribution
 Feel free to contribute to this project.